AdaCore/training_material/courses/rust_essentials/010_rust_essentials/06-functions_and_ownership.rst

 * Expression is used as the return value

-* An expression followed by a semicolon *is a statement*
+* An expression followed by a semicolon is a :dfn:`statement`

 .. code:: Rust